avanzosc/odoo-addons/treasury_forecast/README.rst

 - Create forecast lines with income or expense (the other value is cleared automatically).
 - Review balances and totals in the list view.
 - Use filters and group by options to analyze the forecast.
+- Select one or more lines and use the "Generate Treasury Lines" action to create recurring entries up to a date limit.

 Bug Tracker
 ===========